andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 ### Stop Preening

-"Preening" is also low in impact like snacking, but instead of low visibility it's high-visibility work.
+"Preening" is lower impact work like snacking but instead of low visibility it's high-visibility work.

-This made me think of taking on a pet project for the boss.
-It might be highly visible work because the boss has asked for it, but it's lower in impact to the business.
+This made me think of taking on a pet project for a boss.
+It might be highly visible work because the boss has asked for it, but it's also lower in impact to the business.

 Preening projects might still be useful to help build trust ("right hand man") and reputation, but may not benefit an individual's skill growth or development.